Taking sun care seriously

 UVA is responsible for ageing, affecting the elastin in the skin which causes wrinkles, pigmentation and even skin cancer.

-UVA rays can even penetrate through glass, potentially damaging your skin even when you’re behind a window.
+They can even penetrate through glass, potentially damaging your skin even when you’re behind a window.
 UVB rays are most responsible for sunburn, with strong links to melanoma skin cancer.

 To fully protect your skin from both types of UV radiation, you need to look for a sunscreen with both UVA protection and a high SPF.